matttpj/CarND-Capstone/README.md

 ## Explanation of key software packages

-### Twist Controller
+### Control

 The Udacity self driving car Carla is equipped with a Drive by Wire (DBW) system which enables its throttle, brake and steering to be controlled electronically.

 **Twist Controller** package contains the key files that are responsible for the control of the vehicle, **dbw_node.py** and **twist_controller.py**.
 The DBW node subscribes to the */current_velocity* and */twist_cmd* topics to receive target linear and angular velocities and also subscribes to the */vehicle/dbw_enabled* topic to understand if the vehicle is in autonomous mode and under DBW control.
 The DBW node publishes throttle, brake and steering commands to the */vehicle/throttle_cmd*, */vehicle/brake_cmd* and */vehicle/steering_cmd* topics.

-### Waypoint Loader, Follower & Updater
+### Planning

 **Waypoint Loader** package loads the static waypoint data and publishes to the */base_waypoints* topic.

 **Waypoint Follower** package subscribes to the */final_waypoints* topic and publishes target vehicle linear and angular velocities in the form of twist commands to the */twist_cmd* topic.
 The Waypoint Follower package is provided by [Autoware](https://github.com/Autoware-AI/autoware.ai).

 **Waypoint Updater** package contains the file **waypoint_updater.py** which updates the target velocity for each waypoint based on traffic light and obstacle detection data.
-The Waypoint Updater node subscribes to the */base_waypoints*, */current_pose*, */obstacle_waypoint* and */traffic_waypoint* topics and publishes a list of waypoints ahead of the car with target velocities to the */final_waypoints* topic.
+The Waypoint Updater node publishes a list of waypoints ahead of the car with target velocities to the */final_waypoints* topic.

-### Traffic Light Detector & Classifier
+Input for the nodes comes from subscriptions to these topics:

+- */base_waypoints*
+- */current_pose*
+- */obstacle_waypoint*
+- */traffic_waypoint*

+### Perception

 **Traffic Light Detector** package contains the code for the Traffic Light Detection node **tl_detector.py**.
 This node subscribes to */image_color*, */current_pose* and */base_waypoints* topics and publishes the locations to stop for red traffic lights to the */traffic_waypoint* topic.
-The */current_pose* topic provides the vehicle's current position and */base_waypoints* provides a complete list of waypoints for the car to follow.  **TLDetector** class subscribes to the */image_color* topic that holds a stream of images captured by the camera on the front of the vehicle.
+The */current_pose* topic provides the vehicle's current position and */base_waypoints* provides a complete list of waypoints for the car to follow.

+**TLDetector** class subscribes to the */image_color* topic that holds a stream of images captured by the camera on the front of the vehicle.
 When a traffic light is detected in an image, the traffic light is cropped out and the color of the traffic light is detected by calling the get_classification() method of the TLClassifier class.
 If the traffic light color (red or yellow) requires the vehicle to slow down or stop, an event is published to the */traffic_waypoint* topic to be processed by the Waypoint Updater node.

-**Traffic Light Classification** model is a sub_package defined in file **tl_classifier.py**. **TLClassifier** class uses the **ssd_mobilenet_v1_coco** model from the [TensorFlow 1 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) that had been previously trained with the [LISA Traffic Light](https://www.kaggle.com/mbornoe/lisa-traffic-light-dataset) dataset of real-world traffic light images captured in San Diego, USA.
-TLClassifier get_classification() method calls extract_red_area() method to determine if the image contains a red light and passes the result back to TLDetector class.
+**Traffic Light Classification** model is a sub_package defined in file **tl_classifier.py**. **TLClassifier** class uses the **ssd_mobilenet_v1_coco** model from the [TensorFlow 1 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) that had been previously trained with the [COCO Dataset](https://cocodataset.org/) of real-world traffic light images captured in San Diego, USA.

+Camera image classification is done in two stages:

+- Segmentation - first traffic light objects are cropped out of the image using the TensorFlow model.
+- Light Detection - using heuristic method red colour are detected in the traffic light crop.

 ### Styx and Styx Messages

 **Styx** package contains a server for communicating with the simulator and a bridge to translate and publish simulator messages to ROS topics.
 **Styx Messages** package includes definitions of the custom ROS message types used in the project.

 ---
 ## Rosbag test

 After submission of the project, the Udacity review team will test our project code on their instance of the driving simulator and Carla, the Udacity real-world self driving car, if  current COVID conditions allow.
 Udacity will provide a Rosbag dataset from their version of the driving simulator which we will be able to use to check that a self driving car running our project code drives safely under restricted conditions and responds to real-world traffic light images.

 ---